HendryLeo/DynamicsGP/InventoryUserDefined/README.txt

 The chunk file is included in this repo.
 If bandwidth allow, I will also upload the modified Dynamics.dic

+Create  the assembly by
+dag 22888 <your DYNAMICS.SET> /M

 InventoryUDef will record UserDefined values for transaction in IV30200 (Inventory Transaction History) and IV30004 (BinToBin Transfer History)

 IVDocType used for InventoryUDef are